-Bookwhen currently doesn't have functionality specifically designed to take deposits, but this article will outline how you can use existing features to take a deposit payment via Bookwhen, and collect the remaining sum at a later date.
+Bookwhen doesn't currently have functionality designed to accept deposit payments, however, article outlines how you can use a ticket to take a deposit payment via Bookwhen, to then collect the remaining amount at a later date manually.

 Under 'Tickets and costs' you can decide how to set up your tickets for the event.
 You can choose to only take a deposit, take the full amount, or give the option for both.

 Here's an example of how this can be set up:

 It's important to clarify that this ticket is not the full payment, by utilising the ticket name and ticket details fields.

 Here's how the above example looks for your customers:

 Once a booker has purchased a deposit ticket, there will be no further interaction between them and the Bookwhen system.
 The outstanding payment must be collected manually directly from the booker.
 We recommend outlining this process with the booking confirmation message, so your bookers know what to expect.

 Payment providers like Stripe allow you to very easily send an email invoice for the remaining amount to the booker.
 Alternatively you can leave bank details in the booking confirmation email or send a separate email with these instructions and details.